Questions About the District Attorney's Office

 You are expected to appear in court on your scheduled court date, however, the DA’s Office offers several options to resolve some traffic citations before your court date.
 See our Traffic Citations information for details.

-If you do not have an attorney, speak with an Assistant District Attorney (ADA) who staffs a station at the Mecklenburg County Courthouse 10 a.m.-12 p.m. and 2-4 p.m. on Tuesdays, Wednesdays and Thursdays.
+If you do not have an attorney, speak with an Assistant District Attorney (ADA) who staffs a station at the Mecklenburg County Courthouse 9 a.m.-noon and 1:30-3 p.m.
+Monday-Thursday and 9 a.m.-noon Friday.
 The station is located in the Clerk’s Office on the second floor of the courthouse.

 Questions About Court Proceedings, Terminology and Other Topics